 The artery that is being cleared will be clamped during the surgery, but blood will still reach the brain through the carotid artery on the other side of your neck.
 A tube might also be used to reroute the blood flow around the artery receiving surgery.

 In the second type of CEA, the section of the artery that has problems with plaque is turned inside out.
 The plaque is cleared away and then the artery is put back in its normal position.
 The technical term for this is eversion carotid endarterectomy.

-Once the blockage is removed the artery is stitched back together and unclamped, and the opening in your neck is closed with stitches.
+Once the blockage is removed, the artery is stitched back together and unclamped and the opening in your neck is closed with stitches.
 You may need to have a drain in your neck to remove any fluid that has built up.
-This will be removed after one day.

-Recovery time varies.
-You may need to stay in the hospital overnight for monitoring.
-Your doctor wants to be sure that you don’t have bleeding, poor blood flow to your brain, or other possible risk factors for a stroke.
+Recovery time varies and you may need to stay in the hospital overnight for monitoring.
+Your doctor will want to be sure that you don’t have any bleeding, poor blood flow to your brain, or other possible risk factors for a stroke.
 However, if your surgery was in the morning and you are doing okay, you may not need to stay the night.

 CEA is considered a reasonably safe procedure that can greatly reduce the risk of stroke if you have carotid artery disease.
-But the procedure does carry some risk of stroke or even death.
+The procedure does carry some risk of stroke or even death.
 Other diseases like diabetes can also complicate the procedure.

 It is important to thoroughly discuss your options with your doctor before making the decision to have this procedure.

 A carotid angioplasty is another surgical alternative to a CEA.
 During this procedure, a slender tube is inserted into the artery, and a portion of the tube is inflated to remove the buildup in your artery.